 4.7.
 Analysis of gene expression (RT–PCR)

-Total RNA was isolated from ovarian tissues with a RNeasy Mini Kit (Qiagen, Westburg, The Netherlands) and was then reverse-transcribed into cDNA using an iScript™ cDNA synthesis kit (Applied Biosystem, Carlsbad, CA) according to the manufacturer’s instructions.
+Total RNA was isolated from ovarian tissues with an RNeasy Mini Kit (Qiagen, Westburg, The Netherlands) and was then reverse-transcribed into cDNA using an iScript™ cDNA synthesis kit (Applied Biosystem, Carlsbad, CA, USA) according to the manufacturer’s instructions.
 The quality and integrity of the extracted RNA were verified by measuring the 260/280 nm ratio using a NanoDrop.
-Real-time PCR (RT–PCR) was performed using SYBR Green, gene-specific primers (Table 1) and an Applied Biosystems 7500 Fast RT–PCR system (Carlsbad, CA) with the following protocol: 1 cycle of initial denaturation at 95 °C for 2 min and 40 cycles of 94 °C for 20 s, 58 °C for 20 s and 72 °C for 20 s.
-For each gene transcript, the relative amount was calculated using the 2-ΔΔCT method, with GAPDH as the reference gene for normalization.
+Real-time PCR (RT–PCR) was performed using SYBR Green, gene-specific primers (Table 1) and an Applied Biosystems 7500 Fast RT–PCR system (Carlsbad, CA, USA) with the following protocol: 1 cycle of initial denaturation at 95 °C for 2 min and 40 cycles of 94 °C for 20 s, 58 °C for 20 s and 72 °C for 20 s.
+For each gene transcript, the relative amount was calculated with the 2-ΔΔCT method using GAPDH as the reference gene for normalization.

-Table 1: Primers for real-time RT-PCR
+Table 1: Primers for real-time RT–PCR